 — Dan Latore, executive director

-This year I’m particularly thankful for my circle of friends.
-Most of us have known each other since college, but we’ve added some wonderful new additions to the group over the years.
-Many of us faced significant challenges this year and looked to each other for guidance and support.
+I’m particularly thankful for my circle of friends.
+Most of us have known each other since college, and we’ve added new friends and partners to our group along the way.
+Over the years, we’ve all faced significant challenges and leaned on each other for guidance and support.
 We’ve mourned our losses, celebrated our victories and cheered each other on.
 Many of us are parents, and family obligations keep us from getting together as often as we used to.
-But whenever we do get together, I’m reminded of how grateful I am to have all of them in my life.
+But whenever we do get together, I’m reminded of how grateful I am to have all these special people in my life.

 — Victoria Kopec, director of marketing communications

-I’m so thankful for this beautiful city I live in, and for the ability to say it has truly become my home.
-New York has challenged and inspired me at every turn, and the people here show it’s possible to be kind, imaginative and hard working all at once.
-And of course, unreasonably defensive about their pizza.
+I’m so thankful to live in this beautiful city, and for the ability to say it has truly become my home.
+New York has challenged and inspired me at every turn, and the people here show it’s possible to be kind, imaginative and hardworking all at once.
+And, of course, unreasonably defensive about their pizza.

 I’m thankful that I was drafted into the Army in 1953, where I was lucky to get to work in pediatrics at Tokyo Army Hospital.
-That led me to medical school, which led me to dermatologic surgery, where I performed 47,000 skin cancer surgeries in 49 years of practice and taught my skills to others.
+That led me to medical school, which led me to dermatologic surgery, where I performed 47,000 Mohs surgeries in 49 years of practice and taught my skills to others.
 I’m also grateful I was able to create The Skin Cancer Foundation in 1979 — and to celebrate my 92nd birthday in 2022 and see all my old friends at our Gala after the pandemic absence.

 — Deborah S. Sarnoff, MD, president